Localized Professional Learning

 Participant Testimonials

 “This professional learning opportunity is helping me bring together two things I hold dear to my heart: equity and inquiry.
-I feel oftentimes I am isolated in this work and so I am excited to be in this group to help me move forward.”
+I often feel isolated in this work, so I am excited to be in this group to help me move forward.”

 “The level of leadership, expertise, engagement and trust established in a short time is phenomenal.
 Reinvigorated by each session.”